hologres/hologres-doc/doc/source/sql_manual/data_types.md

 # Data Types

-<br />Hologres is compatible with PostgresSQL in data types.
-Currently Hologres supports a subset of data types defined in PostgresSQL. <br />
+Hologres is compatible with PostgresSQL in data types.
+Currently Hologres supports a subset of data types defined in PostgresSQL.

-<a name="cgDvm"></a>
-# Data Types
+## Data Types

 The following table lists all supported types:

 | Name                     | Alias       | Supported | Length in bytes | Value range                                                  | Description                                                  |